openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 ****************

-To reorder the pages in your course you can drag a page to different location in the navigation bar and drop it there.
+To reorder the pages in your course you can drag a page to different location in the list of pages and drop it there.

-To move a page, hover over the element handle on the right side of the page row until the mouse pointer changes to a four-headed arrow.
+To move a page, move your pointer over the **Drag to reorder** icon for the page.
+Your pointer changes to a four-headed arrow.
 Then select and drag the page to the location that you want.

-.. note:: You cannot reorder the **Home** or **Course** pages.
+.. note:: You cannot change the order of the **Home** or **Course** pages.

 .. _Delete a Page: